 The following factors do not affect eligibility for a COVID-19 test:

 - Insurance status

 - Underlying health issues

-Test results may take up to 3-4 days.
-Positive test results will be notified with a phone call.
-Negative test results will be notified by email.
+Test results may take up to three to four days.
+Positive test results will be notified with a phone call; negative test results will be notified by email.